SayHomeBuy.com Logo

-12-Step Home Lending Plan
+12-Step Home Mortgage Process

 The Home Lending Plan in 12 Quick Steps

 summarizes in quick bullets the home lending process.
-Review the steps to see how best to qualify and finance your home purchase.

 You should review your credit report for any errors before submitting your mortgage application.